INTAS: Study of solar assisted adsorption cooling unit using new adsorbent materials

 - Development of a dynamic simulation model of the SAACU

-The system will be investigated in this project can have his major application in cooling systems or ice production for food preservation in hot regions and remote sites where the lack of electricity does not allow a production of cold or ice by the traditional vapour compression systems.
+The system that will be investigated in this project can have a major application in cooling systems or ice production for food preservation in hot regions and remote sites where the lack of electricity does not allow the production of cold or ice by the traditional vapor compression systems.